anushka3002/vitals-tracker/README.md

 ## Features

+`Click on Heath Records on sidebar to navigate to "See your vitals"`

 ### 🏥 Vitals Input Screen
 - **Manual Entry**: Enter all essential health vitals including:
   - Height & Weight (with automatic BMI calculation)